 This information can be very useful for investigating and reconstructing an accident, and for proving (or disproving) any negligence on the part of the driver.

-A new NHTSA law (Part 563 regulation) requires all cars and light trucks to be equipped with a black box data recorder by September 2014.
-Even recorders have been installed on many vehicles for the past two decades, and for model year 2013 they are found on about 95 percent of new vehicles.
+The NHTSA (Part 563 regulation) requires all 2014 and newer cars and light trucks to be equipped with a black box data recorder.
+Recorders have been installed on many vehicles for the past two decades, and for model year 2013 nearly 95 percent of new vehicles were compliant with the NHTSA rules.
 The law requires uniform methods for collecting, storing and retrieving onboard motor-vehicle crash data, which includes crash speed, braking, accelerator pedal, safety belt and airbag deployment information.

-The question is, who should be able to access the black box information?
+The question is, who has access the black box information?

 Federal law prohibits removing, modifying or tampering with the black box recorder or altering any of the data that is stored within it.